Jil/azure-forensics/README.md

 ![Screenshot of a completed job](./.diagrams/JobCompleted_Out.jpg)

 The output shows the name of the digital evidence composed by a timestamp prefix followed by the name of the disk.
-For example the prefix for a job started on 31st August 2023 at 11:31 will be *202308311131_*.
+For example the prefix for a job started on 31st August 2023 at 11:31 AM will be *202308311131_*.
 The digital evidence is stored in the *immutable* blob container of the storage account in the SOC resource group and can be downloaded for inspection.
 > [!NOTE]
 > Add your IP address to both the Key Vault firewall and the Storage Account firewall.